 Severance is what it sounds like: The letting go, or severing, from behaviors, practices and ways of relating to yourself, others and your activities and pursuits.
 It is a time of assessment.
 A time of closing doors, of giving away and lightening one's burden for the journey ahead.
 A tree is pruned of wayward shoots and dying branches to spur new and healthy growth for the coming season.
 The process of pruning back a tree is in essence an anticipatory visioning of how the new shoots will grow to fill out the tree in the future to support the most bountiful harvest.
 Dead leaves, cut branches, and rotting fruit; your "past," are composted around the base of the tree to provide a boost of nutrition and vitality to the new life that is to come.
 So it is with severance in the process of the vision quest.

 Incorporation begins as you return down from the mountain with a light heart, open and ready to connect to "your people" and offer them the gift of who you are.
 In severance, you gave away old parts of yourself and your life.
 During the threshold you literally gave away part of your mortal self during the fast.
-As incorporation begins, it is time to rejoin the body; to rejoin your body and the body of the communities you belong to.
-After all, we live in a physical world and how we move our bodies through the world; the actions we take, the words we make, the people we join with, that makes our world real and manifest.
-This is the flowering on the pruned tree foreshadowing the promise of bearing fruit.
+As incorporation begins, it is time to rejoin the body; your own body and the body of the communities you belong to.
+After all, we live in a physical world and how we move our bodies through the world; the actions we take, the words we make, the people we join with, is what makes our world real and manifest.
+This is the flowering on the pruned tree, foreshadowing the promise of bearing fruit.
 Incorporation takes time.
-It requires the support of your loved ones and social groups to receive and recognize you as the new person transformed into.
-The gift you carry and how you offer it is food for them.
+It requires the support of your loved ones and social groups and communities to receive and recognize you as the newly transformed person you are.
+The gift you carry and how you offer it is sustenance for them.
 Incorporation is a practice, not a destination.
 It is the new way of being that you take into each and everyday going forward.

 The Condor Clan